gatherworkshops/digital-media/_courses/building-the-web/html-basics.md

         ![Screenshot of CodePen UI](assets/images/codepen-html.png)

-        CodePen shows us our code on the left, and the output on the right:
+        CodePen shows us our code on the left, and the output on the right.

       notes: |